World War II war crimes – Fact sheet 61

 Third Webb Report

 Australian War Crimes Board of Inquiry – Report on war crimes committed by enemy subjects against Australians and others

 * available as microfilm in all National Archives offices with the exception of the Melbourne reading room

 The task of supporting the work of the inquiries headed by Webb rested with the Directorate of Prisoners of War and Internees, which from 1945 came under the responsibility of the Adjutant-General of the Australian Army.
 Many of the records of this directorate are held in the series MP742/1.
 Additional material will also be found in the record series listed below.

-Use the Archives' RecordSearch database, available in all reading rooms and on our website to identify records about particular incidents.
+Use the National Archives' RecordSearch database, available in all reading rooms and on our website to identify records about particular incidents.
 Searches for items using keywords (such as the names of areas where atrocities occurred, or the names of victims or the perpetrators of crimes) are likely to identify records of interest.

 Records containing information about World War II war crimes

 Title or description of records